Feugmo/feugmo.github.io/_pages/positions.md

 # Current Positions
+ to travel between the universities and NRC-Mississauga for various research activities.

+## 1-2 Graduate Studies  starting in Sep 2023 and onwards:

-## 1-2  Graduate positions in  Computational Chemistry/Materials science and  Machine Learning  in my group (starting in Sep 2023 and onwards)
+1-2  Graduate positions in  Computational Chemistry/Materials science and  Machine Learning  in my group

 - **Project 1:**  Novel electrochemical technologies for CO2 capture both from flue gas and air